LaunchCodeEducation/lchs/src/chapters/more-flask/better-ux.rst

    :alt: Image of a roll of toilet paper in and out of reach.
    :width: 80%

-   UX deals with how the user feels about using the device.
+   UX deals with how the user feels when interacting with the device.

 Flask gives us the tools to make a decent UI, like the page navigation menu we created on the previous page.
 However, a solid UI doesn't guarantee a good UX.